Portrait of John Kalama, legendary town namesake, featured in the John Kalama room at McMenamins Kalama Harbor Lodge.

 Initial Idea Sketch for John Kalama Painting

-McMenamins’ historian provided me with documentation.
-It was interesting, but not revealing.
-For example, there are no photographs.
-None!
+McMenamins’ historian provided me with fascinating background information, but no photographs.
 How does an artist paint a posthumous portrait with no photographs?
 All I know is that he was Hawaiian, worked for the HBC, and had a wife and child.

-Ditto John Kalama.
-We know he existed, we just don’t know if his given name was the inspiration for the town’s name.
-There’s always a language translation distortion inherent in any historical narrative.
-We also know the original inhabitants of the Pacific Northwest; specifically Kalama, were Native Americans, and that they spoke their own languages.
+As in the legend of John Kalama.
+We know he existed because of HBC records, we just don’t know if his given name was the inspiration for the town’s name because there is no historical documentation.
+Plus, there is the distortion of a translated language that is typically inherent in historical narrative.
+We know the original inhabitants of the Pacific Northwest; specifically Kalama, were Native Americans, and that they spoke their own languages.

 The name Calama, or Kalama is an Indian name meaning beautiful, stone, or pretty maiden.
 It was first mentioned in the Lewis and Clark Journals in 1806, and then later by Gabriel Franchere in his Narrative of a Voyage to the Northwest Coast of American, 1811-1814.